Revc0/Revc0/README.md

     }

     private void DebugInZeroGravity() {
+        // Debugging in zero gravity...
         System.out.println("Debugging code in zero gravity.
 Floating breakpoints, anyone?");
     }

     private void CodeWithBlindfold() {
+        // Coding with a blindfold on...
         System.out.println("Coding with a blindfold on.
 Who needs to see the code anyway?");
     }
 }